 Medical Condition - accidental bodily injury or sickness (or a condition related to that accidental bodily injury or sickness), including disease, acute psychoses and complications of pregnancy occurring within the first 31 weeks of pregnancy.

-Medical questionnaire - the questions that must be answered correctly at the time of application for insurance, and that, once completed, forms part of the insurance contract.
+Medical questionnaire - the questions that must be answered correctly at the time of insurance application/confirmation of coverage, and that, once completed, forms part of the insurance contract.
 Your medical condition at the time of completion of the medical questionnaire determines the terms of coverage and/or the premium that apply to you.

 Mental or emotional disorders - emotional or anxiety states, situational crisis, anxiety or panic attacks, or other mental health disorders treated with minor tranquilizers or anti anxiety (anxiolytics) medication.